RELATED ARTS TEAM

 Post-baccalaureate Teacher Program K-8, SFCC with certifications in TESOL, Bilingual education, Reading K-12, and World Languages-Spanish K-12

-Mrs. Goldsmith has 10 years of teaching experience in New Mexico, Florida, and two of those years at Sullins.
+Mrs. Goldsmith has 11 years of teaching experience in New Mexico, Florida, and three of those years at Sullins.
 She specialized in teaching speakers of other languages and second language acquisition.
 She is married and has one son starting his senior year in highschool.
 She loves art and design, traveling, impromptu adventures with family and friends, cooking, and exotic cuisines.

 “I teach because I love kids, and I want to empower them to realize how much they have to offer to the world.
 My goal is to spark interest in culture and exploring.
 I enjoy sharing about the world, other cultures, themselves, their place in it, and how to make a positive impact as worldly learners.”